mercadopago/devsite-docs/guides/plugins/prestashop/introduction.en.md

 # PrestaShop

 [PrestaShop](https://www.prestashop.com/en/) is an e-commerce platform with open source software that allows any user to create and develop a commercial website.
-As an official PrestaShop partners, we provide greater security and efficiency to your store.
+As official PrestaShop partners, we provide greater security and efficiency to your store.

 This documentation was designed so that you can do all the necessary configuration to integrate the Mercado Pago plugin with your store on PrestaShop, without having to write a single line of code to install it in your customers' stores.